hw-studio-fall17/week-3-B/README.md

 ## Level Two
 ![level two](/images/level-2.png)
 * Change the `body` to have a `linear-gradient()` background color.
 Check out this [link](https://www.w3schools.com/css/css3_gradients.asp) for help. **HINT**: Notice that `linear-gradient()` is used on `background` not `background-color`.
 * If you are having trouble getting the gradient to go across the whole page.
-Try adding `background-attachment: fixed;`
+Try adding `background-attachment: fixed;`.
 * Make all of the `author`s a smaller font size.
 * Put a border around the `built-strong-box` .
 * Change the color of the text inside `built-strong-box` to white.